threepointone/glamor/README.md

 server side rendering
 ---

-this api is directly copied from aphrodite; render your component inside of a callback, and react-css will gather all the calls you used and return an object with html, css, and an object to rehydrate the lib's cache
+this api is mostly copied from [aphrodite](https://github.com/Khan/aphrodite);
+render your component inside of a callback, and react-css will gather all the calls you used and return an object with html, css, and an object to rehydrate the lib's cache

 ```jsx
 // on the server